clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### 3. All Certificates File (_allcerts.csv_)

-The _allcerts.csv_ (Microsoft Excel) file gives a line item for each CA certificate found.
+The _allcerts.csv_ (Microsoft Excel) file lists each CA certificate found.
 You can use this file to analyze certificate details.
 The columns for each certificate line item are:

 * Subject DN
 * Issuer DN